 Around 1953 or ‘54, I would frequently invite Weldon over to my new campus home called The Lodge, the very same house Weldon’s grandparents had just vacated, to hear the latest jazz records brought home by my late sister, Louise Davis Stone, who was living in New York.
 Horace Silver’s Blue Note 33-rpm LPs like Horace Silver and the Jazz Messengers became the sensation of our small-town musical sensibilities and we grooved endlessly on “The Preacher”€¯ and many other Silver compositions that came to define the burgeoning era of hard-bop of the 1960s.

 Weldon attended Hampton Institute, majoring in English but with three minors in speech, drama and music theory.
-He graduated in 1965, and by then had already gained some notoriety with his association with the college-based Bill Barnwell Quintet that took top honors at the 1964 4th Annual Intercollegiate Jazz Festival at Villanova University.
+He graduated in 1965, and by then had already gained some notoriety as pianist with the college-based Bill Barnwell Quintet that took top honors at the 1964 4th Annual Intercollegiate Jazz Festival at Villanova University.
 Photo (left) courtesy of Ryo Nakata of Japan.

 Our worlds met only intermittently after we both left Hampton for greener pastures, with Weldon heading to New York City after graduation in 1965.
 I had already departed earlier in 1957 for a New England college preparatory school.
 By 1972, when I entered the MFA program at New York University’s graduate school of Motion Picture and Television Production, Weldon was already quite well established, having formed a 17-piece band after Kenny Dorham’s big band, in which he was the pianist, broke up in 1966-67.
 At the time, Irvine gigged with no less than the likes of percussionists Billy Cobham or Ron Jackson and, later, Lenny White; trumpeters Randy Brecker and Tom Browne; saxophonists Bennie Maupin and Steve Grossman; and keyboardist George Cables for Weldon’s big band, all of whom were unknowns in the jazz world at the time.